 The country of Malaysia has enjoyed decades of industrial growth and political stability, helping it attain a position as the 20th largest export economy in the world.

-Although the country is generally viewed as having a vibrant economy, it has seen a fall in the annual value of its exports over the last five years at an annualized rate of -5.04%, falling from $255 billion to $184billion during that time.
+The country is generally viewed as having a vibrant economy.
+Malaysia has seen a $2.1 billion rise in the annual value of its exports over the last five years — from $288 billion (2013) to $270 billion (2018).